 In the Equation \ref{eqnorm}, $D_x$ is the numerical value of $x$ where $x$ is either mobility, response time or power.
 The value of $x$ is within the range of $\alpha_x$ to $\beta_x$.
-The normalised value of the parameters’ mobility, response time and power were calculated for further operation.
+The normalised value of the parameters’ mobility, response time and power is calculated for further operation.
 The degree of membership of each parameter is shown in Figure \ref{unprepara}.

 The mobility parameter of 0\% to 50\% is considered as low mobility; 30\% to 90\% is normal mobility and 70\% to 100\% is considered to be high mobility.
-Until 30\% mobility membership, we considered that the system was in safe zone.
-However, at the point of 30\%, the mobility membership was low and was decreasing, and normal mobility membership was increasing.
-At the point of 50\%, the low mobility membership was 0 and normal mobility membership was 1.
-However, at the point of 70\% normal mobility, membership decreased and became 0 at 90\%.
-On the other hand, a 70\% high mobility score, which started to increase and reach 1 at 90\%, meant that the device was about to fail.
-A similar approach was employed for response time and membership of the power availability parameters.
-Based on the membership of each parameter, fuzzification was completed in the Fuzzy Interference System (FIS).
+Until 30\% mobility membership, we consider that the system is in safe zone.
+However, at the point of 30\%, the mobility membership is low and is decreasing, and normal mobility membership is increasing.
+At the point of 50\%, the low mobility membership is 0 and normal mobility membership is 1.
+However, at the point of 70\% normal mobility, membership is going to decrease and will become 0 at 90\%.
+On the other hand, a 70\% high mobility score which starts to increase and reaches 1 at 90\% means the device is about to fail.
+A similar approach is employed for response time and membership of the power availability parameters.
+Based on the membership of each parameter, fuzzification is completed in the Fuzzy Interference System (FIS).
 To develop FIS we used the jfuzzylogic toolbox \cite{cingolani2013jfuzzylogic}.
 The membership function for low, normal and high mobility is shown in Equations \ref{eqlow}, \ref{eqnor} and \ref{eqhigh}.
 A similar equation is used for response time and power parameters.

-We used max function as an accumulation method by which the fuzzy outcome of a particular application is represented as $X_i$ \\ \textbf{Fuzzy rules:} Based on the behaviour of the system fuzzy, rules were generated.
-If any of the parameters were high, the system would not have been capable of running any application.
-More clearly, if a system were highly mobile, there was a high chance of resource failure in that device.
-In the same way, if response time or power membership were high, then resource failure in that particular device was also high.
+We used max function as an accumulation method by which the fuzzy outcome of a particular application is represented as $X_i$ \\ \textbf{Fuzzy rules:} Based on the behaviour of the system fuzzy rules have generated.
+If any of the parameters are high the system will not be capable of running any application.
+More clearly, if a system is highly mobile, there is a high chance of resource failure in that device.
+In the same way, if response time or power membership are high, then resource failure in that particular device will also be high.
 For this particular instance the rule should be as follows:

 \begin{itemize} \item If $D_m$ is high or $D_r$ is slow or $D_p$ is poor then $UF_{{mrp}_{m}}$ is high \end{itemize}